NVIDIA/ais-k8s/monitoring/alloy/README.md

 # Config

 We deploy two charts for alloy:
-1. [config-chart](./config-chart/) -- A simple locally-managed chart to deploy a configmap containing Alloy config files
+1. [alloy-config](./charts/alloy-config/) -- A simple locally-managed chart to deploy a ConfigMap containing Alloy config files
 1. The actual [Alloy chart](https://github.com/grafana/alloy/tree/main/operations/helm/charts/alloy) provided by Grafana

-Today we expect all environment specific changes to come through the environment variables.

-The values for the alloy deployment itself are provided as a base `base-alloy-values.yaml.gotmpl` with overrides available for each environment in `environments/<env>/alloy-values.yaml`.
+The default values template for the alloy deployment itself can be found in [config/alloy/](./config/alloy/).
 The full list of available helm values can be found [here](https://github.com/grafana/alloy/blob/main/operations/helm/charts/alloy/values.yaml).

-> **Note:** Container runtime–specific configurations (for cAdvisor metrics) are controlled via the `CONTAINER_RUNTIME` environment variable (accepted: `docker` | `crio` | `containerd`).

-The `config-chart` defines the base components used by multiple environments in [config-chart/common](./config-chart/common/).
-Environment specific configurations can be found in [config-chart/environments](./config-chart/environments/) (currently prod, local, and remote).
-This allows for deploying alloy configs with different components for each environment.
-Currently, local only writes to the local prometheus/loki, remote only writes to an environment-configured remote write location, and prod writes to both, but only if env vars are set to write locally.
+> **Note:** Currently, the only configurable option in the default values is the container runtime, which customizes some specific volume mounts the alloy container reads for cAdvisor metrics.
+Accepted values: `docker` | `crio` | `containerd`.

+The alloy-config chart contains the alloy specification for a full pipeline to scrape logs and metrics depending on the values provided.
+See the values for the [default environment](./config/alloy-config/default.yaml) for explanation of some options.
+Components will be created as needed depending on which local or remote exporter values are set.

+For internal deployment values, see the `ais-infra` repo.

 # Authentication